CRAIK-PATTON HOUSE

 Patton House

-The Craik-Patton House in 1969 on Lee St. You can see the old Charleston High School on the left.
+The Craik-Patton House in 1969 on Lee St. You can see the old McMillan Hospital on the left.

 The house was constructed in 1834 by the Rev. James Craik, and was known as "Elm Grove".
 The Craiks were a prominent family originally from the tidewater area of Virginia.
 The family had close ties to George Washington.
 Craik's grandfather, Dr. James Craik, was Washington's personal physician and first Surgeon General of the Continental Army.
 The elder Craik traveled extensively with Washington during the General's extensive surveying work, much of which was conducted in what is now West Virginia.